SS Samuel Q. Brown: Operational history

 After completion of sea trials the tanker was transferred to her owners and departed for her maiden trip on the same day to Palo Blanco, one of a few large oil storage facility on the Mexican Gulf coast, near Tamiahua.
 Samuel Q. Brown continued carrying crude oil between the Mexican ports of Puerto Lobos, Tuxpan and Tampico and New York through the end of September 1922.
 Following a decline in the production of Mexican oilfields around that time, the tanker along with many other vessels, was rerouted to carry oil from Californian oilfields instead.
 The tanker passed through the Panama Canal on November 8 on her first trip to San Pedro and again on her return journey on December 3 with 10,000 tons of oil destined for New York.
 The tanker continued sailing on the California to New York route through mid 1928.
 For example, she made eight round-trip journeys between August 1924 and July 1925 season each time carrying approximately 10,000 tons of crude oil on her eastward trips.
 From July 1928 through October 1929 she was put on the Gulf coast to New York route, carrying oil from Humble Oil and Magnolia Petroleum Company facilities at Beaumont to New York and New Jersey.
 During the rest of 1929 the tanker made two trips from the West coast transporting gasoline from California to New York and Baltimore, before returning to carrying oil from the Gulf ports in early April 1930.

 From April 1930 and onward Samuel Q. Brown was mainly involved in transportation of crude oil from the terminals of Magnolia Petroleum Company in Beaumont and Sinclair Oil Corporation and Texas Company in Port Arthur to the refineries in the Northeast ports of New York and Philadelphia, including Tidewater Oil own refinery in Bayonne.
 The vessel continued serving that route, as well as transporting crude and fuel oil from Houston to the ports of the Northeast through the end of 1936.
 Starting with late 1936 the tanker shifted her operations and started carrying oil from the Magnolia Petroleum Company terminal at the Louisiana port of Lake Charles in addition to occasional trips to Beaumont and Port Arthur facilities.

 During her career the vessel came to the rescue on several occasions.
 In April 1931 the tanker saved three passengers from a disabled motorboat who were drifting for 13 days without much food or water after their vessel broke down on their trip from Bimini to Miami.

-On 28 September 1940 Samuel Q. Brown came to the aid of sinking schooner Alice Tebb after her seams came undone in rough weather off Georgia coast, about 100 miles northeast of Jacksonville.
+On 28 September 1940 Samuel Q. Brown came to the aid of sinking wooden-hulled steamship Alice Tebb after her seams came undone in rough weather off Georgia coast, about 100 miles northeast of Jacksonville.
 The tanker was joined in the rescue operation by cutter who gave medical aid to schooner's chief engineer who suffered broken leg and internal injuries during the rescue.
 The entire 33-men crew was safely landed at Bayonne on October 3 after battling through heavy seas on their way north.